What is a North Carolina Precious Metals Dealer Bond?

 What is a Precious Metals Dealer Bond?

-As part of the permit requirement for precious metals dealer in the State of North Carolina, the said person must submit a surety bond to the North Carolina Department of Crime Control and Public Safety.
+As part of the permit requirement for precious metals dealers in the State of North Carolina, the said person must submit a surety bond to the North Carolina Department of Crime Control and Public Safety.

-The purpose of the surety bond is to ensure the full compliance of the precious metals dealer to the applicable state laws and rules when buying precious metals (gold, silver, or platinum) from the public in following forms:
+The purpose of the surety bond is to ensure the full compliance of the precious metals dealer to the applicable state laws and rules when buying precious metals (gold, silver, or platinum) from the public in the following forms:

 - Silver Services

 Any independent contractor who buys precious metals under any arrangement in any department store must submit a surety bond as well.

 If the precious metals dealer commits any wrongful acts by violating the surety bond’s conditions, any person who has suffered damages will be eligible to be financially compensated by filing a bond claim.

 What is the Precious Metals Dealer Bond amount?